ImperialCollegeLondon/diastolic_genetics/README.md

 > Abstract

-Left ventricular diastolic function is a key determinant of ventricular pressures and stroke volume, and abnormal diastolic function is related to many cardiovascular disease processes and is associated with poorer outcomes.
-The genetic architecture of diastolic function is largely unknown and so we investigated this in a genome wide association study of cardiac motion phenotypes in 39,000 subjects from UK Biobank.
-We identified xx significant loci containing genes associated with...
-Network analyses revealed the relationship between diastolic function and multiple cardiovascular and environmental risk factors.
-Our results provide insights into the genetic and environmental architecture of diastolic function that are relevant to cardiovascular disease and ageing.
+Diastole is the sequence of physiological events that occur in the heart during ventricular filling and principally depends on myocardial relaxation and chamber stiffness.
+Abnormal diastolic function is related to many cardiovascular disease processes and is predictive of health outcomes, but its genetic architecture is largely unknown.
+Here, we use machine learning cardiac motion analysis to measure diastolic functional traits in UK Biobank participants to identify environmental modifiers and associated common genetic variants.

 ## Content

-The repository is composed of different sections

 * [Cardiac Image analysis (ukbb_cardiac)](https://github.com/baiwenjia/ukbb_cardiac)
 Automated pipeline for image segmentation and motion analysis.

 * [Peak detection](https://github.com/ImperialCollegeLondon/diastolic_genetics/tree/master/peak_detection)
-Automated peak detection alghortim to obtain the diastolic peak.
+Automated peak detection algorithm to obtain the diastolic peak.

 * [Phenotype anaysis](https://github.com/ImperialCollegeLondon/diastolic_genetics/tree/master/phenotype_analysis)
 Cardiac phenotype pipeline to investigate the relationships between the myocardial diastolic function parameters and the non-imaging clinical data.